dariodematties/Dirichlet/README.md

-In order to generate plots of realizations from the Dirichlet process from the stick-breakng method you have to type the following lines of script code.
+In order to generate plots of realizations from the Dirichlet process from the stick-breaking method you have to type the following lines of script code.

 ```
 octave:125> subplot(2,2,1)